nehadangwal/GoldenGate_AI/FOUNDER.md

 Kill switch, HMAC provenance, Redis sovereign ledger — all operational Benchmarks stress-tested under adversarial conditions

-The technical risk is largely retired.
+The technical foundation is in place.
 The next phase is market.
 The Co-Founder I'm Looking For
 Neha is seeking a Business Co-Founder — someone who leads the commercial side of a company, not someone who reads the codebase.
 What you own: